 Every Q comes standard with a 5.6 liter, 400 hp V-8 teamed up with a seven speed automatic that features rev-matching downshifts (as in the Nissan 370Z sports car).The LX570 and Escalade still only come with six-speed automatics — and no rev-matching downshifts.

 You can go RWD — or 4WD.

 Real 4WD — with a two-speed transfer case and Low range gearing, controlled by a rotary knob on the center console.
 The transmission also has Snow and Tow modes, controlled by buttons adjacent to the rotary knob controller for the 4WD.

 The RWD version can get to 60 in about 6.7 seconds or so; the heavier 4WD version still makes the cut under 7.

-Naturally, this energetic performance entails energetic fuel consumption: 14 city, 20 highway.
+Of course, this energetic performance entails energetic fuel consumption: 14 city, 20 highway.
 Which actually is not bad — at least, relative to competitors.
-The LX570, for example, rates 12 city and 17 highway, despite being smaller — and slower.
+The LX570, for example, rates a truly horrendous 12 city and 17 highway, despite being a bit smaller than the Q … and much slower.

-Interestingly, the EPA figures are the same for both the RWD and the 4WD Q. Usually — typically — the 4WD version of a truck or SUV is considerably thirstier.
+Interestingly, the EPA figures are the same for both the RWD and the 4WD Q. Usually –typically — the 4WD version of a truck or SUV is thirstier.

 In this case, it’s not.